vladimirantigua/Capstone/README.md

      - [ ] have a message on the profile page or the user homepage with a notification (AFTER CLASS WILL BE                 ADDED)

   ### Login
-  - [X] add a login with username and password so the IT Team can login to Inventory Manager Website from their laptops or company cellphones to update the inventory each day as the IT Team is utilizing the IT equipment each day.
-This will allow the IT Team to provide a more accure count of the items in stock and items that need to be reoreded for the next quarte orders.
+  - [X] add login with username and password so the IT Team can login to the Inventory Manager Website from their laptops or company cellphones to update the inventory each day as the IT Team is utilizing the IT equipment each day.
+This will allow the IT Team to provide a more accurate count of the items in stock and items that need to be re-oreded for the next quarter's orders.
-    - [X] Matthew suggest look the user management sytems he demo in class to use as an example to build my user management systems for my Capstone
+    - [X] Matthew suggests looking at the user management systems he demos in class to use as an example to build my user management systems for my Capstone

 # Data Models